 The Florida Project

-This vibrant, unflinching look at life on the margin in Florida is one of the best films of 2017.
+This vibrant, unflinching look at life on the margin in Florida is one of the best films of the year.

 With the innocence and energy of youth, six-year-olds Moonee (Brooklynn Prince), Scooty (Christopher Rivera) and Jancey (Valeria Cotto) spend their sunshine-filled days running around their Florida neighbourhood.
 It's a jubilant time for the cheeky, cheerful, unsupervised trio who aren't old enough to have any worries, full of ice cream, pool dips and trips through abandoned houses.
 Disney World looms nearby, its fireworks often blossoming above, while the industry surrounding the theme park — oversized fast food joints, discount outlets and souvenir-shops — is all part of their playground.
 And although the mischievous kids don't attend school even when classes are in session, they know how to make the most of their summer.